Blog

 When Breathwork Is A Bad Idea: A Guide for Using Breathwork Therapeutically with Clients

-By Christine Saari, MA, E-RYT, C-IAYT Clinicians are beginning to recommend breathwork as a complement to traditional mental health care such as talk therapy and medication.
+By Christine Saari, MA, C-IAYT Clinicians are beginning to recommend breathwork as a complement to traditional mental health care such as talk therapy and medication.
 The terms "breathwork" and "pranayama" are used here synonymously to refer to breathing...

 Subscribe to our newsletter to get the latest blog updates delivered to your inbox.